lemoncheesecake/lemoncheesecake/README.md

                         Directory where reporting data will be stored
 ```

-Options like --test-id, --test-desc, --tag filter the test to be run based on their metadata.
-Available metadata will be detailed later on this document.
+Options like --test-id, --test-desc, --tag filter the tests to be run based on their metadata.
+Available metadata will be detailed later in this document.

-The tests are then run like this:
+The tests are run like this:
 ```
 $ ./mytests.py run
 ============================== my_first_testsuite ======================